cliche818/payroll-import-challenge/README.md

 2) If this application was destined for a production environment, what would you add or change?
 - use PostgreSQL or MySQL for the relational database since sqlite is for prototyping only (will need to added indices for the group by query I am using)
+- link each EmployeeTime to TimeReport (for debugging purposes: which records came from which files)
 - handle more edge cases for file upload (requires more discussion)
 - add a linting program like Rubocop (easier to add it now than later where there could be very different code style across the files)
 - add a CI pipeline (something that will run all the unit tests when a commit or PR is merged to master)